 The core categories are: asset overview documents (CIM, executive summary, management presentation), financial information (3-year historical statements, carve-out financials if applicable, financial model), legal and corporate docs (corporate structure, litigation history, consent requirements), contracts (customer, vendor, lease, change-of-control provisions), IP documentation (patents, trademarks, licenses), customer and revenue data (customer list, retention metrics, revenue concentration), operations, team and HR documents, technology and product overview, and regulatory compliance.
 The exact contents depend on what's being sold - an IP portfolio sale looks very different from a division sale.

-Costs range from free to $20,000+ per year depending on the platform and process complexity.
+VDR pricing range from free to $20,000+ per year depending on the platform and process complexity.
 For most startup and SMB asset sales, the practical range is $149-$349/month.
 Ellty Data Room plan ($149/month) covers NDA gating, granular permissions, dynamic watermarking, and restricted visitor access.
 The Data Room Plus plan ($349/month) adds audit logs, group visitor permissions, and up to 4,000 assets.
 Mid-market tools with dedicated deal support typically run $1,000-$5,000+ per month.
 Enterprise platforms for large M&A processes run $5,000-$20,000+ annually.
 Watch out for per-user pricing - it scales quickly when multiple buyer teams are in the room simultaneously.

 You need it ready before serious buyer conversations begin - not after.
 Specifically, you should have at least a core set of documents organized and uploaded before you send a confidential information memorandum (CIM) to buyers, before any management presentations, and definitely before exclusivity.
 Building the data room after a buyer requests it introduces unnecessary delay at a point in the process where momentum matters.
-Many founders underestimate the time it takes to gather, organize, and upload documents cleanly.
+Many teams underestimate the time it takes to gather, organize, and upload documents cleanly.
 Start early.

 The main differences are scope, financial presentation, and certain document types.
 An asset sale data room is scoped to the asset being sold rather than the full company, which requires more discipline about what's included.
 If the asset hasn't been run as a standalone entity, you'll need carve-out financial statements showing the asset's economics on a standalone basis.
 Asset sales also place more emphasis on IP transfer documentation, change-of-control contract analysis, and transition service agreements.
 Employee documentation covers only the subset of employees transferring with the asset rather than the full HR picture.